Artificial intelligence industry in China: Government goals

+According to a February 2019 publication by the Center for a New American Security, CCP general secretary Xi Jinping – believes that being at the forefront of AI technology will be critical to the future of global military and economic power competition.
 By 2025, the State Council aims for China to make fundamental contributions to basic AI theory and to solidify its place as a global leader in AI research.
 Further, the State Council aims for AI to become "the main driving force for China's industrial upgrading and economic transformation" by this time.
-The State Council projects the value of the core AI industry in China to be worth 400 billion RMB, with a value of over 5 trillion RMB when accounting for related industries.
 By 2030, the State Council aims to have China be the global leader in the development of artificial intelligence theory and technology.
 The State Council claims that China will have developed a "mature new-generation AI theory and technology system."
-At this point, the State Council projects the value of core AI industries to be worth 1 trillion RMB, with a value of over 10 trillion RMB when accounting for related industries.